trixi-framework/tutorial-2021-icosahom/README.md

-# Trixi.jl: High-Order Numerical Simulations in Julia
+# Trixi.jl: High-Order Numerical Simulations of Hyperbolic PDEs in Julia

 This is the companion repository for the tutorial on [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) at